-This bill aims to enhance victim notification processes related to public safety, specifically addressing violations of orders for protection and harassment restraining orders that are not prosecuted.
-It amends several sections of the Minnesota Statutes to clarify and update the requirements for law enforcement agencies and prosecutors in notifying victims of their rights and available services.
-Key changes include the requirement for peace officers to distribute initial notices of victims' rights at the time of contact, the inclusion of information on statewide crime victim help lines, and the obligation to inform victims about the process of seeking orders for protection without fees.
+This bill aims to enhance victim notification processes related to public safety, specifically concerning violations of orders for protection and harassment restraining orders that are not prosecuted.
+It amends several sections of the Minnesota Statutes to clarify and update the requirements for law enforcement agencies and prosecutors in notifying victims of their rights.
+Key changes include the requirement for peace officers to distribute initial notices of victims' rights at the time of initial contact, which can now be provided electronically.
+Additionally, the bill expands the scope of notifications to include victims of violations of orders for protection and harassment restraining orders, ensuring they are informed of their rights and available resources.

-Additionally, the bill expands the definition of offenses that require victim notification to include violations of orders for protection and harassment restraining orders.
-It mandates that prosecutors make reasonable efforts to notify victims of decisions not to prosecute and provides specific guidelines for the content of these notifications.
-The bill also allows law enforcement and attorney's offices to use existing supplies of notices before implementing the new modifications, ensuring a smooth transition to the updated requirements.
-Overall, the legislation seeks to improve the support and information available to victims of domestic violence and related offenses.
+The bill also introduces new definitions related to violations of protective orders and harassment restraining orders, enhancing the clarity of the legal language.
+It mandates that prosecutors make reasonable efforts to notify victims when charges are dismissed and provides specific information about seeking protective orders without fees.
+Furthermore, it allows law enforcement and attorney's offices to use existing supplies of notices before implementing the new modifications, ensuring a smooth transition to the updated requirements.
+Overall, the bill seeks to improve the support and information available to victims, thereby strengthening their rights within the legal system.

 Statutes affected: Introduction: 611A.02, 611A.0315, 629.341